 CoreQ is a set of five measures for skilled nursing care centers (SNCC) and assisted living (AL) communities to use to assess satisfaction among patients, residents, and their families developed by a team including, Nicholas Castle, Ph.D., the American Health Care Association/National Center for Assisted Living (AHCA/NCAL), and providers with input from customer satisfaction vendors and residents.
 The measures capture short-stay and long-stay resident and family data for SNCCs, and resident and family data for ALs.
 Based on a core set of customer satisfaction questions to allow consistent measurement across long term and post-acute care settings, CoreQ has been independently tested as valid and reliable.
-In November 2016, the National Quality Forum (NQF) endorsed three of the five CoreQ measures for SNCCs.
+The National Quality Forum (NQF) endorsed all five CoreQ measures.
 You can read more in the CoreQ Overview.

 Similar to many other professions, the happiness and peace of mind of residents and their families is paramount to both AL and SNCC providers.
 Achieving high customer satisfaction is the root of person-centered care.
 Research suggests that high customer satisfaction is directly linked to quality of care outcomes.
 High customer satisfaction data can be used to support participation in preferred provider plans, including Accountable Care Organizations and other organizations that provide health care services in the care continuum.